opengeospatial/e-learning/source/wms/text/basic-main.rst

    Returns additional information about the requested layer.
 GetLegendGraphic
    Returns a legend, as an image, for the map image, providing a visual guide to the map elements.

 Example
 -------

-This `OGC WMS Demo server <http://metaspatial.net/cgi-bin/ogc-wms.xml?REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3>`_ publishes data from Great Britain provided by the Ordnance Survey.
+This `OGC WMS Demo server <https://ows.terrestris.de/osm/service?REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3>`_ publishes maps created by Terrestris from OpenStreetMap data.

 The ``GetMap`` request queries the server with a set of parameters describing the map image.
 The values of the parameters are taken from the Capabilities document.
 A correctly formulated ``GetMap`` request will create the image shown below.

 .. image:: ../img/getmap-demo.png
       :width: 70%